ANP chief to join Azadi March at Rashakai Interchange

 CHARSADDA: Awami National Party (ANP) head Asfandyar Wali Khan would lead his party workers for the Azadi March from Rashakai Interchange on October 31.

+The meeting expressed concern over inflation, joblessness and other issues in the country.
+The ANP also criticised the government for denying health facilities to PML-N chief Nawaz Sharif and PPP co-chairman Asif Ali Zardari.

-The ANP chief said that an attempt was being made to abolish the 18th amendment through the 'selected' government.
-He added that the new NFC award was not being issued as it would reduce the share of Federation.
+The ANP chief said that an attempt was being made to abolish the 18th amendment through the ‘selected’ government.
+He added that the new NFC award was not being issued as it would reduce the share of federation, which was not acceptable to the selectors and selected.

+Asfandyar Wali said that the PTI government would go to any extent to appease their selectors that was why they were making legislation at the cost of masses’ rights and well-being.

+The ANP chief also came down hard on the National Accountability Bureau chief for what he said one sided accountability.
+“The NAB chief deliberately ignored the corruption in BRT and billion tree tsunami projects.
+This is a selective accountability,” he added.
+Asfandyar also asked Pakistan and Afghanistan to shun mistrust and resume the peace talks.

 CHARSADDA: Awami National Party (ANP) head Asfandyar Wali Khan would lead his party workers for the Azadi March from Rashakai Interchange on October 31.

+The meeting expressed concern over inflation, joblessness and other issues in the country.
+The ANP also criticised the government for denying health facilities to PML-N chief Nawaz Sharif and PPP co-chairman Asif Ali Zardari.

-The ANP chief said that an attempt was being made to abolish the 18th amendment through the 'selected' government.
-He added that the new NFC award was not being issued as it would reduce the share of Federation.
+The ANP chief said that an attempt was being made to abolish the 18th amendment through the ‘selected’ government.
+He added that the new NFC award was not being issued as it would reduce the share of federation, which was not acceptable to the selectors and selected.

+Asfandyar Wali said that the PTI government would go to any extent to appease their selectors that was why they were making legislation at the cost of masses’ rights and well-being.

+The ANP chief also came down hard on the National Accountability Bureau chief for what he said one sided accountability.
+“The NAB chief deliberately ignored the corruption in BRT and billion tree tsunami projects.
+This is a selective accountability,” he added.
+Asfandyar also asked Pakistan and Afghanistan to shun mistrust and resume the peace talks.